 Answer: Between May 2013 and September 2016 bond investment was a popular investment route towards citizenship because government bonds are conservative investment with clear exit strategy.
-In September 2016 the scheme was reformed and now bond investment is limited to only EUR 500,000.
-It is generally believed that the Cypriot economy strengthened; that is why the government stopped issuing these bonds in the previous volume (EUR 10,000,000 monthly).
+In February 2019 the scheme was reformed and now bond investment is no longer route of investment eligible for citizenship application.

 Question: Can you tell me if Cyprus recognizes the common-law marriages for the purpose of citizenship by investment application?
 We are family of two adults and three kids but we are not officially married.
 Can we start the citizenship application process without marriage or should we get marriage certificate first?

 Answer: Cyprus authorities accept common law wives or husbands for citizenship-by-investment purposes.